You are here

 Sigrid Ladores, PhD, RN, PNP, CNE, FAAN University of Alabama at Birmingham School of Nursing, USA

-Sylvie Leotin Founder & CEO Equify Health
+Sylvie Leotin Equify Health, USA

 Laurie Lovett Novak, PhD, MHSA Vanderbilt University Medical Center, USA